yarisvt/tyk-docs/tyk-docs/content/concepts/tyk-components/pump.md

 The Tyk Pump is a micro-service supplied with the Tyk Platform to move analytics data from your front-end gateways to a data sink of your choice.

-Its primary use is to ensure that analytics data reaches the Dashboard, however it also has plugins for CSV export and ElasticSearch.
+Its primary use is to ensure that analytics data reaches the Dashboard, however it also has plugins for the following:
+* CSV export
+* ElasticSearch
+* Moesif
+* StatsD
+* Influx
+* Hybrid RPC

-When deployed as part of a standard installation, Tyk Pump moves data between Redis and MongoDB.
+When deployed as part of a standard installation, Tyk Pump moves data between Redis and the Pump, and can then be sent to other services as listed above.

+See [Tyk Pump Configuration](/docs/configure/tyk-pump-configuration/) for more details.

 Tyk Pump can be horizontally scaled without causing duplicate data.